TechCatOther/CDDA-BN-Subway-Factions-Mod/README.md

-# CDDA-BN-Subway-Factions-Mod
+# CDDA-Subway-Factions-Mod
-Adds a variety of locations, items NPC factions to the subways of CDDA: Bright Nights inspired by the Metro 2033 and Underrail series of video games.
+Adds a variety of locations, items NPC factions to the subways of Cataclysm: Dark Days Ahead inspired by the Metro 2033 and Underrail series of video games.

 A mod that adds items, locations and NPC factions based on Underrail and Metro 2033.